twinlogix/typetta/docs/chapters/database-drivers/mongodb.md

 ## Creation of the EntityManager

 Unlike connection, the ``EntityManager`` can be instantiated multiple times and with different parameters.
-For example, it is advisable to create a ``EntityManager`` for each calling context (for example, each REST or GraphQL call).
+For example, it is advisable to create an ``EntityManager`` for each calling context (for example, each REST or GraphQL call).

 The ``EntityManager`` requires as input a reference to the MongoDB database to be accessed to provide access to the various entities of the data model.
 Here is an example configuration: